dqops/dqo/docs/examples/valid-email-percent.md

 **************************************************
 ```
 You can also see the results returned by the sensor.
 The actual value of valid email values in this example is 40.0%, which is below the minimum
-threshold level set in the warning (99.0%).
+threshold level set in the fatal error (95.0%).
 ```
 **************************************************
 Finished executing a sensor for a check valid_email_percent on the table dqo_ai_test_data.string_test_data_3888926926528139965 using a sensor definition column/pii/valid_email_percent, sensor result count: 1